lmjakt/BI229F_2021/session_4/practical_2/MSA_in_R.md

 script, you also have to run it.
 In RStudio that probably means something like hitting `Ctl-Enter` at the beginning of the code.
 Put some empty lines between each statement so that you can run a single statement at a time.
-This is preferrable when you are new to `R` as it makes it easier for you to understand the error message you will get when making some mistake or other.
+This is preferable when you are new to `R` as it makes it easier for you to understand the error message you will get when making some mistake or other.

 #### What `source` does and how `read.fasta` works